kolenaIO/kolena/docs/automations/extract-image-metadata.md

     <figcaption>Select Specific Properties of Interest For Relevant Fields</figcaption>
     </figure>

 ???
 "3.
-Edit Metadata Configuration"
+Edit Property Configuration"
-    To make additional metadata visible (or to hide existing metadata), the configuration can be edited.
+    To make additional properties visible (or to hide existing properties), the configuration can be edited.

-    This will add/remove metadata properties.
+    This will add/remove properties.
 The example below shows how to add the `size` property to the image in the `locator` field.
 The properties shown in purple are the automatically extracted properties.